nferencko/NicFerenckoProgrammingPortfolio/README.md

 # Nic Ferencko Programming Portfolio

+The projects in this portfolio are some of the more interesting projects I have worked on.
+I hope that the code in these projects demonstrate my ability to both solve challenging problems and to write clean code.
+I have experience using Python, C++, and Java.
+I am currently learning Java Swing and hope to soon inlcude projects that use a graphical user interface.

 ## BlackJack (Java)

 - With an assigned class partner, we designed and implemented a basic game of blackjack.
 In our console application, a single user plays against a computer dealer.